Optimal Rerandomization via a Criterion that Provides Insurance Against Failed Experiments: Methodology

 \section{Methodology}

+Herein, we provide procedures to locate this optimal threshold $a_*$ for the regression estimator under a realistic response model.
+For reasons that will become clear later, we leave an algorithm for the threshold in the context of the differences-in-means estimator for future work.
+Before we begin, we would like to reiterate that the rerandomization design features valid inference for any threshold (see Section~\ref{subsec:inference}).
+Thus, any specific $a_*$ that results from our algorithm will not affect the validity of the resulting inference.

 We assume $p < n$ covariates measured for each subject and collect them into a row vector $\x_i := \bracks{x_{1,i}, \ldots, x_{p,i}}$.
 We denote $\X$ as the $n \times p$ matrix that stacks the $n$ vectors for each subject row-wise.
 Without loss of generality, we assume that each column in $\X$ is centered and scaled.
-We examine a general response model
+We examine a more general response model (than we introduced in Equation~\ref{eq:simple_model}) linear in the observed covariates,

 \bneqn \y = \betaT\w + \X\bbeta + \z. \eneqn